Similar Cases Recommendation using Legal Knowledge Graphs: Case Graph

 Having constructed a legal knowledge graph as described in Section \ref{legalkg}, we now describe our method to create a case graph with a subset of information from the knowledge graph.
 Our knowledge graph consists of several node types like cases, laws, people, organizations and relationships between them.

 For the case graph, we have used only a handful of node types derived from the ontology for the legal knowledge graph.

-With citation and similarity as two possible relations among the cases, first used the IndianKanoon \cite{ikanoon} search engine API to obtain a first batch of IPR case citations.
+With citation and similarity as two possible relations among the cases, first used the IndianKanoon \cite{ikanoon} search engine API to obtain IPR case citations.
 In order to further increase the size of the graph, we obtained the citation network for all the new documents obtained in the first batch through a breadth first search traversal on the document metadata.
-The ground truth for constructing the similarity network has been obtained from Casemine \cite{casemine}.
+Ground truth for constructing the similarity network has been obtained from Casemine \cite{casemine}.